 Tis Meh Oupatt Khapath So Baji || (SGGS: 941)

-God created Earth for the sake of Gurmukhs (beings of high character).
-And in it, God placed the power of creation and destruction.
+God created Earth for us to learn and become Gurmukhs (beings of high character).
+And in it, He placed the power of creation and destruction.

 But Guru Nanak’s God is not separate.
-In Asa-ki-vaar, Guru Nanak sheds light on this aspect:
+In Asa-ki-vaar, Guru Nanak sheds light on this aspect further:

 ਸਚੇ ਤੇਰੇ ਖੰਡ ਸਚੇ ਬ੍ਰਹਮੰਡ ॥ ਸਚੇ ਤੇਰੇ ਲੋਅ ਸਚੇ ਆਕਾਰ ॥